QtCurve/qtcurve/Bugs.md

 11. combobox list background no blur.
 12. QtQuickControl is a mess...
 13. Plasma Kickoff (in panel) scrollbar has transparent background...
+14. kscreensaver and kmix has wrong background drawn.